 We are unique in the region in that we offer learning opportunities and custom preservation products in addition to the standard consultation, assessment, and treatment services expected from art conservators.

-Art Solutions Lab is a Minority/Women-Owned Business Enterprise (M/WBE) certified federally and the state of Oregon
+Art Solutions Lab is a Minority/Women-Owned Business Enterprise (M/WBE) certified federally and in the state of Oregon

 Art Solutions Lab specializes in the treatment of various types of cultural objects and materials.
 These include, but are not limited to: